hetfs/English/README.md

 <details>

 1. **Assessment and Placement:** Learners must accurately evaluate their language skills to determine their starting point and establish achievable improvement goals.
-Standardized tests, aligned with the Common European Framework of Reference for Languages (CEFR), assist language schools and programs in placing students in suitable classes.
+Standardised tests, aligned with the Common European Framework of Reference for Languages (CEFR), assist language schools and programs in placing students in suitable classes.

-2. **Goal Setting:** Recognizing the differences between beginner, intermediate, and advanced levels empowers learners to set specific language acquisition objectives.
+2. **Goal Setting:** Recognising the differences between beginner, intermediate, and advanced levels empowers learners to set specific language acquisition objectives.
 This clarity allows individuals to outline actionable steps towards progression, such as aiming to advance from A1 to A2 proficiency within a defined timeframe.

-3. **Curriculum Development:** Educators utilize the CEFR framework to tailor curriculum and lesson plans to address specific language competencies at each proficiency level.
+3. **Curriculum Development:** Educators utilise the CEFR framework to tailor curriculum and lesson plans to address specific language competencies at each proficiency level.
 This understanding enables teachers to adapt teaching methods, materials, and assessments to cater to learners' needs effectively.

 4. **Self-Assessment:** Learners can independently evaluate their progress by referencing the CEFR descriptors for each proficiency level.
 This self-assessment enables individuals to identify strengths and areas requiring improvement, facilitating targeted self-study and practice.